 #3 Eat fresh whole foods at every meal

 Eastern medicine for thousands of years has based eating and lifestyle advice on maintaining the health of our gut.
-Western research is also uncovering the ways in which our gut microbiota influence our mind (mood, attention and focus) and body.
-Nutrition is vital to keeping us running at our peak, so keep coloured fruits and vegetables and pulses on the menu.
-Fermented foods such as yoghurt, cheese, tempeh and sauekraut also help to support a healthy gut.
+Western research is also uncovering the ways in which our gut microbiota influences our mind (mood, attention, and focus) and body.
+Nutrition is vital to keep us running at our peak, so keep coloured fruits and vegetables and pulses on the menu.
+Fermented foods such as yoghurt, cheese, tempeh, and sauekraut also help to support a healthy gut.

 #4 Make movement part of your day

 A way to reclaim your time is to replace transport with movement, such as walking or cycling to work or the shops.
 Many of us have the opportunity to walk or cycle to work, or partway to work, instead of driving or catching public transport.
 Small sessions of walking all add up, for example, you might take a 20 minute walk to a bus stop, take the bus, and then have a 10 minute walk from there to your workplace.
 Do this twice a day, and you have walked for an hour.
 In city traffic, a combination of walking and public transport might actually be faster than driving.

 Mindfulness is a way of being that focuses our attention on the present moment with an open mind.
 It allows us to reassess certain situations in our life and consider alternative choices.
 With practice, our minds become less cluttered, and the pros and cons of our different choices become clearer.
 By gaining more clarity and confidence with our decision-making we can reclaim our time.
 We spend less time worrying and procrastinating.